Volta Ciclistica Internacional do Estado de São Paulo

-The Tour do Brasil, also known as the International Cycling Tour of the State of São Paulo (Volta de Ciclismo Internacional do Estado de São Paulo) is a road cycling stage race held in the state of São Paulo.
+The Volta Ciclistica Internacional do Estado de São Paulo (International Cycling Tour of the State of São Paulo), also known as the Tour do Brasil, is a road cycling stage race held in the state of São Paulo.
 The race exists since 2004 as an elite men's competition over a prologue and 8 to 9 stages.
 The race is currently a 2.2 event in the UCI America Tour.